octo-woapi/api-with-graphql/README.md

 # API with GraphQL

 This project implements the [katapi](https://github.com/octo-woapi/katapi) (description below) in order to compare a [GraphQL](https://graphql.org/) API to a REST API (https://github.com/octo-woapi/api-poc).
+You can find a deploy version of this project on heroku: https://octo-woapi-graphql.herokuapp.com/graphql

 ## Installation